uzair114261/demo/README.md

 # demo
 This is demo repository just for testing
 <br>
-These are the changes for detection
+These are the changes for detection for testing purpose